DFE-Digital/early-years-foundation-reform/adr/0014-microsoft-defender-for-cloud.md

 - **Low friction:** These are subscription-level Azure settings with no code refactoring required
 - **Auditability:** Full code review trail and Terraform state history for compliance and debugging
 - **Risk:** Enablement presents no risk to application functionality
-- **Cost:** Defender plans typically included in Azure Security Center standard tier; minimal or no incremental cost
+- **Cost:** Defender plans are paid workload-protection plans with ongoing monthly charges;

 ### Implementation Method